Advocate for Women

 Sylvia has been an advocate for women since her student days fighting for the Equal Rights Amendment.
 A strong legislative record supporting abortion access, quality health care for women, educational opportunity for all girls, and promoting women in leadership backs up a lifelong commitment to women and girls.

-Senator Garcia worked with Representative Mary Gonzalez in the Texas Legislature to pass the bill that makes revenge porn a crime.
-And on countless occasions when it seemed hopeless to stop anti-woman and anti-abortion legislation, Senator Garcia was still a strong voice, not just a good vote, against the GOP’s extreme agenda.
+Congresswoman Garcia worked with Representative Mary Gonzalez in the Texas Legislature to pass the bill that makes revenge porn a crime.
+And on countless occasions when it seemed hopeless to stop anti-woman and anti-abortion legislation, Congresswoman Garcia was still a strong voice, not just a good vote, against the GOP’s extreme agenda.

 Fighter for Transparency and Accountability

 Taxes and government spending can be complicated.
 Sylvia Garcia prides herself on helping the general public understand how their tax dollars are spent since she was Houston City Controller.
 She’s worked across the aisle on stronger oversight and accountability for local taxing entities.
 And she’s not afraid to get down into the details of complicated budgets to see if her constituents benefit or just a lucky few friends of those in power.
 She held strong and voted against the last budget passed by the Texas Senate because it did little to help public education or access to healthcare for people.
 Instead, it put additional pressure on local governments.
 The Houston Chronicle said of the vote, “Sylvia Garcia voted against raising your property taxes.
 Every other Texas senator voted to hike 'em.”

 Good paying jobs and quality education are the pillars of Sylvia’s economic philosophy.
 Good paying jobs create security and opportunity today.
 Quality education for our children creates opportunity and security for tomorrow.
 Her broad support among union leaders reflects her staunch record for working families.